openedx/docs.openedx.org/source/community/release_notes/olive/feature_roundup.rst

 The Olive release contains many features, enhancements, and improvements.
 Some are the subject of their own blog posts: :doc:`olive_discussions` and :doc:`olive_studio_editor`.
-In this post we'll run through a number of other interesting additions to the platform, with brief descriptions of what they are
+In this post we'll run through a number of other interesting additions to the platform, with brief descriptions of what they are.

 .. contents::
   :local: